How to Evaluate Behavioral Models: Conclusions

 \section{Conclusions}

-Our goal in this paper was to identify suitable loss functions for evaluating behavioral economics models.
+Our goal in this paper was to identify suitable loss functions for evaluating behavioral models.
 We took an axiomatic approach, developing axioms describing alignment and interpretability properties that such a loss function should satisfy.
-We showed that almost all of the loss functions used in practice, including the entire class of scoring rules, violate at least one of these axioms.
-However, it is indeed possible to construct loss functions that satisfy all of our axioms: we identified a large class of losses---the diagonal bounded Bregman divergences---that does.
-Thus, we advocate that behavioral economists use one of these loss functions in future work; in particular, the squared L2 error, which is already used relatively widely, is a natural incumbent.
+We showed that almost all of the loss functions used in the field of behavioral game theory, including the entire class of scoring rules, violate at least one of these axioms.
+However, it is indeed possible to construct loss functions that satisfy all of our axioms: we identified a large class---the diagonal bounded Bregman divergences---that does.
+Thus, we advocate that behavioral modelling work use one of these loss functions, with the squared L2 error as a natural incumbent.

+Although our motivation comes from behavioral game theory, recall that our arguments rely only on four characteristics of the field: the existence of a mapping from settings to finite, discrete distributions; the ability to obtain multiple observations for any setting; the goal of finding predictive models; and the need for these models to be interpretable.
+Thus, our work provides guidance not only to behavioral game theorists, but to other researchers whose fields share these characteristics.
+We are aware of examples in behavioral economics~\cite{Plonsky2019, Agrawal2020} and further afield in psychology~\cite{Busemeyer1993} and operations research~\cite{Hensher2000, Brenner2022}, and believe that there are yet more potential applications in political science and ecology.
+We hope that our axiomatic view can help researchers across these disparate areas evaluate and interpret the performance of their models.